brokenheartz/ShiDen/README.md

 # ShiDen

-It can identify some hashes with its characteristic
+It can identify algorithm of hash by checking its characteristic

 Also, it can additionally can identify some encoding like __Base64__ and __Base32__